 - able to arrange for your own transportation, and

-- for Board and committee positions, prepared to serve for at least two years.
+- prepared to serve for at least two years, for any board and committee positions.